wp-plugins/prosperent-suite/README.txt

 4. Go to the **Prosperent Settings** under Settings and edit those that you'd like.
 5. Go to General Settings to input your API Key.
 6. Go to *Appearance* and then *Widgets* in your admin menu.
-    * There are widgets available for the Search Bar for the Product Search, Top Product widget and also two that allow you to place Performance Ads in your sidebar and/or footer.
+    * There are widgets available for the Search Bar for the Product Search, Top Product widget and Recent Searches.
     * *If you have Accessibility Mode activated it will show 'Add' next to the widget, click 'Add' instead of trying to drag it.*
 7. When making a page/post all the short code on in the Prosperent Gear Icon.